 Date & Time

-9:30 am - 12:30 pm
+9:30 am - 5:30 pm

-Planning for your death and getting acquainted with both traditional and contemporary end-of-life rituals can be a spiritual practice that helps you face your own mortality with courage in a way that reflects your most deeply held values.
-Sadly, people who postpone funeral discussions can be confronted with decisions involving thousands of dollars, as they hold Kleenex in their hands.
-Join N.Y. licensed funeral director Amy Cunningham as she discusses interesting trends in today’s funeral business: how to plan a basic, reasonably-priced funeral or memorial service as Amy offers timely, helpful information on the green burial movement, green cemeteries near New York City; new thinking on the burial shroud; pros and cons of cremation; biodegradable caskets; and blended-faith/alternative ceremonies, and more.
+Planning for your own death, and getting acquainted with what is both traditional and newly possible in today’s end-of-life rituals, is a spiritual practice that enables you to face your own mortality with courage and ultimately express your most deeply-held values.
+Sadly, people who postpone funeral discussions are too frequently confronted with decisions involving thousands of dollars as they hold Kleenex in their hands.
+Join journalist and NY licensed funeral director Amy Cunningham in a talk about the fascinating (uplifting!) trends within today’s funeral business.
+Our conversation will cover how to plan a reasonably-priced, back-to-basics funeral or memorial service as Amy offers timely, helpful information on the green burial movement, green cemeteries near New York City, new thinking on the burial shroud, cremation pros and cons, biodegradable caskets, blended-faith/alternative ceremonies, and more.
 You’ll get a glimmer of what funerals of the future might look like—and leave with planning literature for yourself or for someone you love.

-A Half-Day Workshop
+A One-Day Workshop

-Saturday, May 5, 2018, 9:30 am – 12:30 pm
+Saturday, May 18, 2019, 9:30 am – 5:30 pm

-$110 (Members & Nonmembers) Early Bird $95 by 4/6
+$220 (Members & Nonmembers) Early Bird rate $190 by April 12

 New York Open Center

 Amy Cunningham, a progressive funeral director and owner of Fitting Tribute Funeral Services, specializes in green burials in cemeteries certified by the Green Burial Council, simple burials within the NYC metropolitan area, home funerals, and cremation services at Green-Wood Cemetery’s crematory chapels.
 Previously Amy was a magazine writer until 2007 when her elderly father’s memorial service got her interested in helping folks plan more meaningful end-of-life services.
 When she’s not directing funerals, she writes a funeral planning blog called TheInspiredFuneral.com.
 She believes that a good funeral can send everyone in attendance out the door with an altered view of what life’s all about, and the beginnings of a plan for moving forward.